nitrictech/docs/docs/reference/csharp/v0/topic/topic-publish.md

 ---
-title: topic.publish()
+title: csharp - topic.publish()
-description: Publish new events to the topic.
+description: Reference for Nitric's csharp library - Publish new events to the topic.
 ---

 Publish an event (push based message) to a topic.